 The smoking cessation level 3 service provides the opportunity for patients who want to quit smoking to access support and nicotine replacement therapy locally and conveniently.
-In 2019/20, 67 pharmacies offered the smoking cessation Level 3 (SCL3) service with 59 of those providing the service.
+In 2019/20 67 pharmacies offered the smoking cessation Level 3 (SCL3) service with 59 of those providing the service.
 851 patients accessed the service, with 355 patients (42%) quitting.

-Map 5.1.15 - Locations of the Pharmacies providing SCL3
+Map 5.1.15 - Locations of the pharmacies providing SCL3 in 2019/20

-Map 5.1.15 shows the locations of the 67 pharmacies who offer the service in blue and the ones who don't in orange.
-It should be noted that where premises are close to each other the symbols will overlap.
+Map 5.1.15 shows the locations of the 67 pharmacies who offered the service in 2019/20 in blue and the ones who didn't in orange.